EyalSi/rpos/README.md

     - change "RTSPServer" to 2 (and install as described below for 2)
     - set "IpAddress" to the address of the pi
     -  (probably no need for this: to make it work in pm2 set the "RTSPAddress" to "0.0.0.0" //instead of 127.0.0.1

-end of Personal notes / Had to run also

 # rpos